-Isabelle Trowler took up her post as Chief Social Worker for Children and Families in September 2013.
+Isabelle Trowler took up her post as the government’s first Chief Social Worker for Children and Families in September 2013.

-Since qualifying as a social worker in 1996, Isabelle has worked within the voluntary and statutory sectors both in education and social care settings, and in a variety of practice and leadership roles.
+Since qualifying as a social worker in 1996 from the London School of Economics, Isabelle has held a variety of practice and senior leadership roles within the voluntary, statutory and private sectors, both in education and social care settings.

 Chief Social Worker for Children and Families